 Counter

-Check on Preview and if everything looks alright click on html and copy the code into your html file
+Check on Preview and if everything looks good, click on HTML and copy the code into your html file

 Once copied and saved, open the page in the browser to see the script working